sara-elsheemi/vouchers-system/deployment-guide.md

 ## Scaling

 For production scaling:
-- Use external PostgreSQL (AWS RDS, Google Cloud SQL)
+- Use external MySQL (AWS RDS, Google Cloud SQL)
 - Deploy frontend to CDN
 - Use load balancer for backend API
 - Configure horizontal pod autoscaling in Kubernetes